COVID-19 In Pennsylvania: Teachers Say It Is A 'Blessing' To Get Prioritized For Johnson & Johnson Vaccine

 This new push for educators is also reassuring for parents.

-“The teachers need to be protected, so I’m really happy to hear they are considered essential because we always thought that all along,” said Nandry Smith, whose son is in second grade at Poff Elementary SchoolMORE NEWS: Tickets To See Steelers Legends At Pro Football Hall Of Fame Induction Ceremony Go On Sale Friday
+“The teachers need to be protected, so I’m really happy to hear they are considered essential because we always thought that all along,” said Nandry Smith, whose son is in second grade at Poff Elementary SchoolMORE NEWS: Zoom-ed Out: Many Beginning To Feel Fatigued From Constant Virtual Meetings

 You can find more information from the Pennsylvania Department of Education here.